-The course examines the evolution of the civilizations of the Middle East and the Mediterranean basin, from their origins in the ancient world to the Middle Ages.
+The course examines the evolution of the civilizations of the Middle East and the Mediterranean basin, from their origins in the ancient world.
 The analysis of how societies and civilizations function is a key component of the course.
 The course also includes discussion of ancient Mesopotamia, Egypt, Greece, Rome, Judaism, Christianity, Islam, and topics of student interest from the ancient and medieval time periods.

 Emphasis will be placed on writing and on analyzing evidence to support historical claims.
 To that end, students’ intellectual skills will be honed by the critical reading of primary and secondary sources, the development of historical imagination, and the construction of well-reasoned arguments both on paper and in classroom discussion.
 Students will spend one 5-week unit writing a sound research paper on a topic of their choice.

-By combining the study of history and third year Latin, this course affords students a unique opportunity to immerse themselves in interdisciplinary study.
-The centerpiece of this course concerns the immediate events which brought the Roman Republic to an end.
-By reading Caesar’s account of the Civil War (De bello civili) and Cicero’s letters describing the same events, students become intimately familiar with the only primary documents which have survived from this time—documents which every historian of this period must rely upon and know.
+By combining the study of history and third-year Latin, this course affords students a unique opportunity to immerse themselves in interdisciplinary study.
+The centerpiece of the course concerns the immediate events that brought the Roman Republic to an end.
+By reading Caesar’s account of the Civil War (De bello civili) and Cicero’s letters describing the same events, students become intimately familiar with the only primary documents that have survived from this time—documents which every historian of this period must rely upon and know.
 The reasons for the Republic’s demise are set within the overall trajectory of Roman history, beginning with the pre-monarchic period.
-However, students spend most of the year studying the rise of the Roman Republic, its constitution, and the ethos of its ruling class.
+However, students spend most of the year studying the rise of the Roman Republic, its constitution and the ethos of its ruling class.

-In Latin III, students are familiarized with the rhetorical style Cicero by translating both his first and fourth orations against Catiline (In Catilinam I & IV).
-From March to the end of the year, students study the Roman imperial period, the rise of Christianity, the proto-states of Western Europe and their evolution into distinct nations up to the year 1100, concentrating on England and France.
-While analyzing the reasons for the collapse of the empire in the West and the historical conditions which created the medieval world, students read excerpts from relevant Latin texts of Augustus Caesar, the Gospel of Matthew, Tacitus, Lactantius, Orosius, Jordanes, Gregory of Tours, Einhard, and Fulcher of Chartres.
+In Latin III, students become familiar with the rhetorical style of Cicero by translating his first oration against Catiline (In Catilinam I).
+From March through the end of the year, students study the Roman imperial period, the rise of Christianity, the proto-states of Western Europe and their evolution into distinct nations up to the year 1100, concentrating on England and France.
+While analyzing the reasons for the collapse of the empire in the West and the historical conditions that created the medieval world, students read excerpts from relevant Latin texts of Augustus Caesar, the Gospel of Matthew, Tacitus, Lactantius, Orosius, Jordanes, Gregory of Tours, Einhard, and Fulcher of Chartres.
 This assortment of primary Latin texts allows students to discover the evolution of the Latin language, as well as the refocusing of human concerns from a Classical to a medieval perspective.